dvelatcodes/space-tourism-website/README.md

 ## Deployed on Vercel

-The application is hosted on vercel, check it out here [Vercel Platform](https://space-tourism-website-peach.vercel.app/) .
+The application is hosted on Vercel, check it out here [Space-tourism-website](https://space-tourism-website-peach.vercel.app/)

 ## My process